 Our Board of Directors, upon recommendation of the Audit Committee, adopted a Related Parties Transactions Policy regarding the identification of related parties and transactions, and the approval process for such transactions.
 Further, the Audit Committee and Board have reviewed the Company's implementation guidelines for this policy.
 Pursuant to its charter and the Related Parties Transactions Policy, the Audit Committee reviews and approves all related party transactions as required by the Nasdaq listing rules or as otherwise required to be disclosed by applicable laws and rules adopted by the SEC in the Company's financial statements or periodic filings with the SEC, and in accordance with the Company's Related Parties Transactions Policy.
-The Audit Committee will consider each proposed transaction in light of the specific facts and circumstances presented, including but not limited to the risks, costs, and benefits to us and the availability from other sources of comparable products or services.
-Additionally, our Code of Ethics prohibits conflicts of interest between an employee and the Company and requires an employee to report any such potential conflict to our compliance officer.
+The Audit Committee will consider each proposed transaction in light of the specific facts and circumstances presented, including but not limited to the risks, costs, and benefits to us and the availability from other sources of company and requires an employee to report any such potential conflict to our compliance officer.
 Further, each officer and director is expected to identify to the Secretary, by means of an annual director questionnaire, any transactions between the Company and any person or entity with which the director may have a relationship that is engaged or about to be engaged in a transaction with the Company.